 I think that all computer science professors are aware of this fact and many of my professors graduated in mathematics.
 But due to this bias, it could happen that mathematical models become more important than the craft itself, which means it exists only for itself and not the problems being solved.
 That means we're architects learning to do structural engineering calculations but never built even exterior walls.
 I don't think it is bad to learn the fundamentals and the theoretical knowledge, but I think we should also focus on modern software engineering techniques — setting up an svn server and calling it a day isn't going to help this situation.

 Relevant to the first misconception: you definitely want people who know the theory in your team to make sure that your pacemaker is logically correct.
 But you also definitely want experienced programmers to actually implement those ideas.

-If you like to build and program apps, love to play around with an Arduino or a Raspberry Pi or just enjoy building websites, it could be that you're not the type of human who enjoys to develop new algorithms for the next generation of artificial intelligence.
+If you like to build and program apps, love to play around with an Arduino or a Raspberry Pi, or just enjoy building websites, it could be that you're not the type of human who enjoys developing new algorithms for the next generation of artificial intelligence.
 And this is absolutely fine.

 The IT industry is big — it's the manifestation of globalization.
 Millions of people learn to code in this second and they work hard to get any advantage possible.
 And there will be people who can do everything better than you, so you should spend some time learning the fundamentals of computer science to get ahead in theoretical matters.

 If you're living in an industrial country you're far better off to be a software manager rather than a programmer.
 After some time in the industry you will see that many things get outsourced — e.g. server administration, everything that can be obtained for cheap due to different wealth levels.
 And that also includes software development.

 So do yourself a favor and learn to manage and motivate people, because this is something that can't be rationalized if done correctly (although some voices say that even this could get automated eventually).